Callie's Newest ALBUM Release!

 Callie has also had the honor to open in concert for the well known Christian band Kutless, and sing the United States National Anthem in the Diné (Navajo) Language at various places including schools, veteran's honoring events, and the Phoenix, Arizona's Heard Museum's Annual Indian Fair & Market.

 Because of her many options with styles and sounds, Callie desires to explore the exciting possibilities of involving indigenous culture with her music.
-Callie also has a passion to explore her giftings in photography and the fine arts.
+Callie also has a passion to explore her other giftings in photography and the arts of jewelry and beadwork.

 Callie's heart is to reach out to all nations with encouragement, hope, faith, and love.
 She desires to see lives changed, transformed, and restored through the power of word, music, and any other avenue that will help bring positive change to the youth, communities, and families for the better.